-1. Explore the parks
+1. Explore the fun parks of St. George

 Snow Canyon State Park is just outside St. George and is well known for its volcanic cinder cones, sandstone cliffs, and petrified sand dunes.
 Kids would love exploring the 38 miles of hiking trails within the park and rolling down the dunes.
+Hiking is one of the best things to do as a family in Utah.

 Sand Hollow State Park is 20,000 acres of pure recreation.
 Sandy Hollow Reservoir meets the red sand dunes and provides for some amazing ATV adventures.
 Older kids won’t want to miss this!